AarushSamanta/RoutingRidge/README.md

 Directions:
-1. Click on your starting point
+1. Click on your starting point;
 The starting point will be inputted as the nearest node to that specific point

-3. Click on your finishing point
+3. Click on your finishing point;
 The finishing point will be inputted as the nearest node to that specific point

 5. It will show you the shortest route from the start to the end